dawidzurekvm/10x-expense-plotter/.ai/PRD.md

   - Given invalid credentials, I see an error and remain on the login page.

 US-003 Authentication: Log out
 - Description: As a user, I can log out.
+Log out can be accessed via User menu - dropdown menu with navigation.
 - Acceptance Criteria:
   - When I log out, my session ends and I am shown the login screen.